Discovering the Toy Soldier Saga

 Fantasy Space Opera -- World of Warcraft Meets Master & Commander Meets Treasure Planet

-As Novels and StoriesThe stories center around Shaundar Sunfall, a misfit Elf who lied about his age to join the Avalonian Imperial Navy when war broke out between his people and the Fomorian Empire.
+As Novels and StoriesThe stories center around Shaundar Sunfall, a misfit Elf who lies about his age to join the Avalonian Imperial Navy when war breaks out between his people and the Fomorian Empire.
 His adventures take him to the highest and lowest strata of society, and force him to confront the idea that perhaps his enemies are not monsters after all.
 While there is joy, heroism, and epic adventure in the course of the plot, war is dealt with in a direct and realistic way.
 Terrible things happen, atrocities are perpetrated, and combat is bloody.
 I think of the novels as having a hopepunk tone, because it is how the characters face the challenges and horrors they endure that is important.

 A subscription to all our serialized fiction is available for $1 a month.